KitwanaSh/alx-system_engineering-devops/README.md

-#!/bin/bash
+# WORKING WITH SHELL BASH
-## WORKING WITH SHELL BASH
+This repository is a list of bash projects (tasks) which are mainly for learning process of System devops.
-There is something to be updated here with this little repo
+Most importanly, there are tasks for just Linux commands and scripts.